elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ## Normalization

-Before we dive into the stats, it is important to first determine if we need to normalise our data.
+Before we dive into the stats, it is important to first determine if we need to normalize our data.

 ### Between samples